nateinaction/argo-routed-workspace/README.md

 # argo-routed-workspace

 Use Cloudflare argo to create your own private SSH-able workspace in AWS.
+The workspace lives in an AWS VPC with no open ingress ingress rules.

 ### Setup
 - Verify Docker and brew installed locally